 At the summit, the Student Matters breakaway group identified student funding as the key transformation issue.
 Student funding, it was concluded, should address not only problems of access to the institution and to the curriculum, but should also address problems of student subsistence.
-Recommendations submitted in the Student Fees, Teaching and Learning and Gender and Sexualities Working Group reports attempt to address both issues with the main recommendation emerging from the Student Fees Working Group report being that the institution should be better capacitated to adapt to a changing student demographic that has a reduced ability to afford the institution's fees.
+Recommendations submitted in the Student Fees, Teaching and Learning and Gender and Sexualities Working Group reports attempt to address both issues.
+The main recommendation emerging from the Student Fees Working Group report is that the institution should be better capacitated to adapt to a changing student demographic that has a reduced ability to afford the institution's fees.
 The need for capacitation is also identified in the Labour and the Institution Working Group report where it is stated that student debt was identified as a risk by the institution in 2014, prior to the Fees Must Fall protests.
 The impact of the protests on fees, it is contended, served to heighten and make more urgent the need for the institution to develop a strategy that would enable it to mitigate the risk of student debt.
 This assertion is made in the context of a broader argument on the capacity of the institution to devise solutions to the sustainability and transformation challenges faced by the institution.
 The recommendations that address issues of student access, subsistence and institutional capacity with respect to responding the challenges posed by student debt are presented as recommendations 1-3 in the table below.

-threat that the reduction in income from fees poses is tightly linked to the recommendation that the institution increases its capacity to generate third stream income.
+The proposal that the institution increase its capacity to respond to the threat that the reduction in income from fees poses is tightly linked to the recommendation that the institution increase its capacity to generate third stream income.
 This recommendation will be more fully presented in section 2.6.2.8.